Manos: The Hands of Fate

 - 31 % positive mentions

-The music in the game has received mixed reviews, with some praising its nostalgic 8-bit renditions of the film's soundtrack, which effectively contribute to the creepy atmosphere and fit well with the game's aesthetic.
-However, others found the music forgettable or lacking, with only a few standout themes, such as the Torgo theme, being memorable.
-Overall, while the music complements the game's visuals and humor, it may not leave a lasting impression for all players.
+The music in the game has received mixed reviews, with some praising its nostalgic 8-bit renditions of the film's soundtrack, which effectively contribute to the game's creepy atmosphere.
+However, others found the music forgettable, with only a few standout themes, such as the Torgo theme, while some noted a lack of music in certain stages.
+Overall, the soundtrack is appreciated for its fitting style, but it may not leave a lasting impression on all players.

 “I had a lot of fun revisiting scenes from the movie and the music is a spot-on 8-bit rendition of the music from the film, which I thought was incredibly impressive.”